FAQs

 Can I Change My Will?

 Yes.
 You should schedule periodic reviews because, if it is not up to date when you die, your estate may not be distributed as you wish.
-Your will can be changed through a codicil, a legal document which must be drafted and executed in accordance with the same laws which apply to wills.
+Your will can be changed through a codicil, a legal document that must be drafted and executed in accordance with the same laws that apply to wills.

 How Are The Wishes Expressed In My Will Carried Out?